Workers' Party (Argentina): Organization

 The party is financed entirely by its supporters and militants.
 Due to its class politics it does not receive any money from private or public sources that could compromise its political actions.
-Members have the option of giving 5% of their wages to the party, in the case of members that hold elected office, they keep a sum equal to the minimum wage and they donate the rest to the party.
+Members have the obligation of giving 5% of their wages to the party, in the case of members that hold elected office, they keep a sum equal to the minimum wage and they donate the rest to the party.
+Not adhering to protests and demonstrations would result in not receiving social assistance.